nomandhoni-cs/myJavaScriptJourney/README.md

 ### Questions:

 - Convert Feet into Mile
 - 1 cubic foot wood needed to make 1 Chair, 3 cubic foot wood needed to make 1 Table, 5 cubic foot wood needed to make 1 Bed.
-Now make a function to calculte from 3 inputs and return.
+Now make a function to calculate from 3 inputs and return.
 - 1st to 10th floor of a building is 15 feet tall.
 11th to 20th floor of a building is 12 feet tall.
 Above 20th floor all floor is 10 feet tall.
 1000 Bricks needed to build 1 feet of Building.
 Now make a function to calculate amount of Bricks if only the Building floor is given.
 - List your friends name in an Array.
 Now make a function that will return from that Array, which name is smaller.